csong27/ml-model-remember/README.md

-# Machine Learning Models that Remember Too Much (in CCS 2017)
+# Machine Learning Models that Remember Too Much
-The code contains an example for CIFAR10 dataset.
+This repo contains an example for attacks in the paper Machine Learning that Remember Too Much (https://arxiv.org/pdf/1709.07886.pdf).
+The example is based on CIFAR10 dataset.

 ### Train a malicious model
 python train.py --attack ATTACK